Vélizy-Villacoublay Air Base: Early history

 The Villacoublay plateau has played an important role in the development of French aviation ever since artist and photographer Nadar took the world's first aerial photographs from a balloon here in 1858.
-The world's first closed circuit flight took place at nearby Chalais-Meudon, in the La France airship designed and flown by Charles Renard and Arthur Constantin Krebs on 9 August 1884.
+The world's first closed circuit flight took place at nearby Chalais-Meudon, in the airship La France, designed and flown by Charles Renard and Arthur Constantin Krebs, on 9 August 1884.
 It flew around Villacoublay during its 23-minute flight.
 In 1897, Clement Ader tested his Avion III on a circular track at nearby Satory with total lack of success.

-Count Charles de Lambert owned 2 Wright biplanes.
+Count Charles de Lambert owned two Wright biplanes.
 In 1910 his flying field flooded, and he was moving the aircraft by oxcart when he needed to stop in Villacoublay, at a farm whose owner, Paul Dautier, had the previous year permitted an aircraft, designed by Alfred de Pischof and Paul Koechlin to fly from his land.
 Dautier offered Lambert his fields as a base for the aircraft.
 The Count accepted and, as holder of the Wrights' patents, set up the Wright-Astra flying school later that year.
 Louis Breguet followed, and set up an aircraft factory and flying school in July 1911.
 The Morane Brothers joined in, buying fields around the original farm in February 1912 to establish their school, and the Nieuport flying school followed that November.